...Highlights: schooling fish & big pelagics, great macro life/ marine diversity...

 ...Tulamben's diving environment: wreck diving, beginner and advanced divers, very popular...

-There are many exciting attractions to diving in Tulamben, northeast Bali:
+There are many exciting attractions to diving in the popular resort village of Tulamben, northeast Bali:

 Just 30 metres from shore lies the broken 120 metre long wreckage of the the USS Liberty Wreck, a World War II cargo ship.
 The Liberty was torpedoed by a Japanese submarine out in the Lombok Strait, 11 January 1942, but was able to limp back to shore.
 Unable to quite make port, its captain steered the ship onto the beach at Tulamben.